 The suspension warning message mostly appears in extremely low temperatures.
 This could indicate two possible causes: a blown compressor fuse or a failed compressor.
 Before taking drastic measures like dismantling your compressor, starting with the following troubleshooting steps is always wise.

-• In many cases where there has been an impending failure of the compressor itself, its corresponding fuse would have blown prior to complete malfunctioning.
+- In many cases where there has been an impending failure of the compressor itself, its corresponding fuse would have blown before completely malfunctioning.

-• In such cases, unfortunately, replacing the air compressor becomes necessary in order to restore the proper functioning of your suspension system.
+- In such cases, unfortunately, replacing the air compressor becomes necessary to restore the proper functioning of your suspension system.

 3. Clunking noise on the front side